 Dolgo Crabapple Tree Overview

 The Dolgo Crabapple tree is well known not only for its diverse uses, but also for being an early blooming variety and a good pollinator for other apple varieties.
 In fact, you can make apple jellies, sauces, pies, butters and cider due to its crisp, juicy, sweet-sharp, and lightly bitter flavor.
 It is small in size and has a bright red crimson color skin with yellow flesh.
-Niels Ebbesen Hansen developed Dolgo at the South Dakota Experiment Station in 1987 as a seedling of Siberian Crab, a stock he imported from Russia to the United States.
-Introduced in 1917.
+Niels Ebbesen Hansen further developed Dolgo at the South Dakota Experiment Station in 1897 as a seedling of Siberian Crab, a stock he imported from Russia to the United States.
+Then it was introduced in 1917.

 Dolgo Crabapple has beautiful white blossoms, which is why it is often used as an ornamental tree.
 The tree can grow well in hardiness zones 3 to 8.
 The tree is moderately vigorous large upright tree.
 The fruit ripens in late August or September.
-Tree is disease resistant to scab, powdery mildew, cedar apple rust, and fireblight.
-It is cold hardy and does well in cold hardiness zone 3 to 8.
-Needs 400 hours of chilling.
+This tree is also disease resistant to scab, powdery mildew, cedar apple rust, and fireblight.
+It needs 400 chill hours.

 - Uses: eating fresh, making apple jelly, sauce, dessert, making cider and juice, ornamental use often for landscaping, good source of pollen to pollinate other apple trees